Wooozy13/pokemon-vendor-tracker/THIRD_PARTY_NOTICES.md

 # Third-party notices

-The initial Pokémon perceptual-hash scan index in `assets/pokemon-card-visual-index.bin` was bootstrapped from the open-source Rarebox project by Nova (`novaoc/rarebox`) and is maintained with official Pokémon TCG API card images.
+The initial Pokémon perceptual-hash scan index in the `pokemon-card-visual-index.part*.txt` files was bootstrapped from the open-source Rarebox project by Nova (`novaoc/rarebox`) and is maintained with official Pokémon TCG API card images.
 Rarebox is distributed under the MIT License.